kroysemaj/git-GDI/slides/warning.md

-##  warning
+##  warning!

-applying stashed changes will probably cause a merge conflict
+If you didn't write over all the contents of the file when you changed `helloWorld.js` your stashed changes might cause a merge conflict.